maxim-eyengue/Python-Codes/DE_Zoomcamp_2025/01_docker_terraform/README.md

 docker run -it test:pandas
 ```
 Now, every time you run this image, **pandas** will be available. 🐼
+You can check the list of Python installed libraries, with `pip list`.

 #### 📂 **Adding a Data Pipeline** 📂